If you’re a creative person looking for small business ideas to help get started on your next venture – this post should definitely help.

 So let’s have a look at the types of ventures that are ideal for creative people who want to live life on their own terms…

-Listen To My Show On Business Ideas For Creatives
+Listen To My Show On Small Business Ideas For Creatives

 If photography is your passion, then perhaps it’s time to take this passion to the next level.
 Professional photographers are always in demand, especially if you niche down.
 Whether it’s weddings, corporate events, family portraits or local festivals, talented photographers capture the essence of these events forever.
 You can build this business from home with few costs as well.

 Is planning and organisation your forte?
 Then you can try your hand at event planning.
 As an event planner, you’ll manage the logistics of coordinating major events.
 Perhaps you can begin by planning your friends’ birthday party or your dad’s retirement party before scaling up?
 Pull off one great party and soon word-of-mouth recommendations will do the rest.

 3. Renting Storage Space

 If you live in a city or built up area and you’ve got a secure space not being used, you could always rent it out for storage.
 We live in a world where people just have too much ‘stuff’ – so letting storage space is big business.
 Perhaps it’s time to give that garage or workshop a tidy up and get it listed locally?

 4. Interior Design